Domestic Abuse Screening Questionnaire

 Do You. . .?

-Feel ashamed and embarrassed because you feel that your spouse treats you
+- Feel ashamed and embarrassed because you feel that your spouse treats you cruelly?

 Does Your Spouse. . .?

-Please read the following articles for clarification on the scriptural
+Please read these two articles for clarification on the scriptural view of marriage:

 A Real Marriage by Jeff VanVonderen